 Facts & figures

 Founded in 1925, the Department of Anthropology at the University of Sydney is Australia's first.
-We maintain our strong reputation for theoretical innovation, excellence in ethnographic fieldwork and an outstanding commitment to the training of postgraduate research students.
+Placing 24th internationally in the 2021 QS World University rankings, we maintain our strong reputation for theoretical innovation, excellence in ethnographic fieldwork and an outstanding commitment to the training of postgraduate research students.

 As well as studying small-scale societies and groups in both rural and urban areas around the world, we investigate modern nation states and transnational networks.